Scholarships, Awards and Prizes by subject area

 These scholarships are open to Secondary school 6th-year female pupils but also to 1st and 2nd-year third level female students.
 The scholarship is offered nationally.
 A current 1st or 2nd-year female undergraduate is entitled to apply for the scholarship.

 Successful students will receive a grant of €2,000 for the remainder of their degree if they maintain a 2.1 grade.
 INTEL offers placements and mentoring to students and there is a strong possibility of graduate employment.
 Application Forms are available by contacting Intel at firstname.lastname@example.org

 This is an exciting opportunity for women studying the following courses;

 - LM125 BSc Physics

 Intel Shannon "Paul Whelan" Scholarship

-The Intel Shannon “Paul Whelan” Scholarship provides an exciting opportunity for University of Limerick students studying LM118 – Bachelor of Engineering in Electronic and Computer Engineering or the BSc Computer Systems option of LM121 BSc Computing Technologies .
+The Intel Shannon “Paul Whelan” Scholarship provides an exciting opportunity for University of Limerick students studying LM118 – Bachelor of Engineering in Electronic and Computer Engineering or the BSc Computer Systems option of LM121 BSc Computer Science.
 The scholarship is awarded annually to outstanding students already placed in the first two years on both programmes.
 They will receive €2,500 per annum for the remainder of their undergraduate degree provided they maintain a 75% (or equivalent) grade average in their examinations at the end of each year.
-The scholarship programme includes the opportunity for co-operative placements and/or summer internships in the Intel Shannon workplace and be assigned a mentor from the Intel staff who can assist and provide advice on managing their academic career.
-E: email@example.com
+The scholarship programme includes the opportunity for co-operative placements and/or summer internships in the Intel Shannon workplace to be assigned a mentor from the Intel staff who can assist and provide advice on managing their academic career.
+Email: email@example.com.

 Women in Engineering Bursary Awards